PreviousView allNext

 Rising costs of construction and repairs

-Another factor driving premiums up is the increased cost of building materials and labour.
-If you’ve noticed that home renovations or repairs are pricier than ever, you’re not alone.
-These rising costs mean that if something happens to your house, it’ll be more expensive for insurers to cover the repairs or rebuilding, which directly impacts your premium.
+Another factor driving premiums up is the increasing cost of building materials and labour.
+If home renovations or repairs feel pricier than ever, you’re not alone.
+Rising construction and labour costs mean it’s more expensive for insurers to cover repairs or rebuilding, which directly impacts your premium.

 Why this matters: Insurers calculate your premium based on the “sum insured,” which is the estimated cost to rebuild your home.
 As rebuild costs go up, so does your premium.

-Quick Tip: Using tools like the Cordell Sum Sure Calculator can help you keep your sum insured accurate.
-By reviewing it regularly, especially if you’ve done any renovations, you can avoid overpaying for coverage you don’t need.
+Quick tip: Using tools like the Cordell Sum Sure Calculator can help you keep your sum insured accurate.

-Reinsurance might look complicated, but it's simply insurance for insurance companies.
-It helps protect them from major events, like earthquakes, that can impact many homes.
+Reinsurance may sound complex, but it’s essentially insurance for insurance companies.
+It protects insurers from major events, like earthquakes, that impact many homes.
+As natural disasters become more frequent globally, reinsurance costs have risen, and consumers are feeling the effects.

-If you live in a risky area, your insurance costs might go up.
-A part of what you pay could be linked to reinsurance costs.
-These costs are increasing worldwide.
-As a result, homeowners in New Zealand are facing changes in their insurance rates to cover these added expenses.
+If you live in a high-risk area, part of your premium likely reflects these rising reinsurance costs.
+As a result, homeowners in New Zealand are seeing changes in their insurance rates to cover these added expenses.

 The shift to risk-based pricing

 You might wonder, “What is risk-based pricing?”
-This is a way for insurance companies to set prices based on the specific risks of each property.
+It’s a method insurance companies use to set prices based on the specific risks of each property.

-Instead of giving every house in the same area the same rate, they adjust the price according to the risks of each home.
-This means your insurance premium could look very different from your neighbour’s, even if you both live on the same street.
+Instead of applying the same rate to every house in the same area, insurers adjust prices according to the risks of each home.
+This means your insurance premium could differ significantly from your neighbour’s—even if you live on the same street.

-If you have an older home with old wiring or live in a place with a lot of crime, your insurance costs might be higher.
-These things mean more risk.
-Even in the same neighbourhood, different homes, including an old house, can have different insurance costs.
-For instance, newer homes might be cheaper to insure than older homes.
+If you own an older home with outdated wiring or live in an area with higher crime rates, your insurance costs might be higher.
+Even within the same neighbourhood, premiums can vary—newer homes are often cheaper to insure than older ones.

 Embedded asset